What do Lawsuit Loans Really Cost?

 - Rude employees

-Loans can bite into your settlement
+Taking a large lawsuit loan can bite into your settlement

 Lawsuit loans are always costly, no matter which company you get them from.
 If you take too much money out, you will regret it later.